cloudpilot-ai/.github/profile/README.md

-At [CloudPilot AI](https://cloudpilot.ai), we believe that by integrating cloud-native, open-source, and AI technologies, we can build a highly resilient and cost-effective infrastructure automation management platform.
-This platform ensures that every penny a company invests in the cloud generates maximum value.
-Our critical core code is open-source, and anyone can use it for free.
+At [CloudPilot AI](https://cloudpilot.ai), we are committed to integrating cloud-native, open-source, and AI technologies to develop a resilient and cost-effective infrastructure automation platform.
+This platform maximizes the value of every dollar a company invests in the cloud.
+Our core code is open-source and freely accessible to everyone.

 ## Projects
 We welcome contributions to the following projects: